Lincoln Younes

 Lincoln Younes (born 31 January 1992) is an Australian actor.
 He made his debut in an episode of City Homicide in 2009, before playing Romeo Kovac in Showcase drama series Tangle until 2012.
 He received the ASTRA Award for Most Outstanding Performance by a Male Actor for the role.
 From 2011 until 2014, Younes portrayed Casey Braxton in the Australian soap opera Home and Away.
 After leaving the serial, he went on to appear in two seasons of Love Child as Chris Vesty, as well as the miniseries Hiding.
 In 2019, Younes played main character Danny Garibaldi in American series Grand Hotel, which was cancelled after one season.
 He then joined the supporting cast of Doctor Doctor for its fifth and final season in 2021.
-The following year, Younes starred in After the Verdict and played John Ibrahim in the Paramount+ miniseries Last King of the Cross.
+The following year, Younes starred in After the Verdict, and began portraying John Ibrahim in the Paramount+ miniseries Last King of the Cross.

 Early life

 Lincoln Younes was born in Sydney, but grew up in Bendigo, Victoria, where he was raised by his mother.
-He has a younger brother.
+He has a younger brother named Jordan Younes.
 Younes confirmed that his surname is Arabic and he is half Lebanese.
 He attended Flora Hill Secondary College.
 After playing soccer for 14 years, Younes initially chose to pursue a sporting career.
 However, he later realised he preferred acting when he starred in a school production of Peter Pan.
 He was accepted onto a one-year weekend course at the National Institute of Dramatic Art (NIDA), and he also started a Bachelor of Arts at Melbourne University, but he decided to defer after six months.